-Help text: Specify the roles of any staff/volunteer members, board members and/or other project partners.
+Tip: Specify the roles of any staff/volunteers, board members and/or other project partners.
 Specify any arts or cultural professionals/expertise.

 OPTIONAL: Is there any additional information about your project or organization that may be helpful to an outside panelist reviewing your application?
-(Up to 1,500 characters) Help text: CAC recruits all panelists from outside of the region.
-What might be important information to share with someone who is unfamiliar with Cuyahoga County?
+(Up to 1,500 characters)

+Tip: CAC recruits all panelists from outside of the region.
+What might be important information to share with someone who is unfamiliar with Cuyahoga County or your work?

-Project Budget
+Project Finances

-Complete the following questions about your project's budget in the Online Application and Reporting System.
+Complete the following questions about your project's finances in the Online Application and Reporting System.

-- 6) How will you spend CAC funds?
-(Up to 500 characters) Help text: Indicate how CAC funds will be used.
-Please note that CAC funds can not be used for any of the following: fundraising activities, or costs related to fundraising; cost of receptions, food and beverages; regranting; tuition, scholarships, awards or cash prizes; capital expenditures; agent's fees for programs contracted through commercial agencies; and travel outside of the United States. - 7) How will you raise income to match CAC funds?
-(Up to 500 characters) Help text: Explain the sources you'll use to raise the matching funds for the rest of the project budget. - 8) Use this field to further explain your project budget.
+1) How will you spend CAC funds?
+(Up to 500 characters)

+Tip: Indicate how CAC funds will be used.
+See list of prohibited uses of CAC funds on page 7 of guidelines.

+How will you raise matching funds?
+(Up to 500 characters)

+Tip: List the sources and amounts you'll use to raise the matching income for the rest of the project budget.

+3) Use this field to further explain your project finances.
 (Up to 1,000 characters)

-Help text: Detail anything that may require additional information.
+Tip: Detail anything that may require additional information.
 Consider adding information about any in-kind sources here.